 What to do next

 - If the deployment fails, click the deployment name and begin troubleshooting.
 See What can I do if a Service Broker deployment fails.
 If you are a Cloud Assembly cloud administrator, you can also do more extensive troubleshooting in Cloud Assembly What can I do if a Cloud Assembly deployment fails.

 - If you want to control how long a deployment can exist, create a lease.
 See Setting up Service Broker policies.

 - To provide more or fewer user inputs at request time, you can create a custom form.
-See Customize a Service Broker request form.
+See Customize a Service Broker icon and request form.